Sempervivum calcareum 'Greenii'

-Sempervivum calcareum 'Greenii' is a mat-forming succulent with densely packed rosettes, up to 4 inches (10 cm) in diameter, of fleshy sharply pointed leaves.
-It grows up to 6 inches (15 cm) tall and spreads up to 12 inches (30 cm) wide.
+Sempervivum calcareum 'Greenii' is a mat-forming succulent with densely packed rosettes of fleshy sharply pointed leaves.
+It grows up to 6 inches (15 cm) tall and spreads up to 12 inches (30 cm).
+Rosettes are up to 4 inches (10 cm) in diameter.
 Leaves are gray-green to blue-gray and tipped with deep red or maroon.
-The thick flowering stalk arises from the center of the rosette and bears pinkish, star-shaped flowers.
+The thick flowering stalk arises from the center of the rosette and bears pinkish star-shaped flowers.

 USDA hardiness zones 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).

 Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
 After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
 The mother plant, or hen, sends off numerous offsets, which will cluster around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.